Mithilesh1609/Fifa_2018_winner_predication/README.md

 ### **3. Classification Models to predict match results (Win/Draw/Lose)**
 - classifier used:
   - First I have used the basic l**ogistic regression** method to predict the winner.
-  - And I trying to use the **XGBoosting,Random Forest, Decision Tree, K-Nearest Neighbour and SVM (Linear Kernel).**

 ## Results
-- Currently I am getting the winner with the accuracy of **57% using the logistic regression**.
+- Currently I am getting the winner with the accuracy of **57% using the logistic regression**..

+## Future Work
+- And I will try to use the **XGBoosting,Random Forest, Decision Tree, K-Nearest Neighbour and SVM (Linear Kernel).** classifier to predict the winner which can increase the accuracy.